ImperialCollegeLondon/rse_further_git_course/episodes/l2-04-colaborative-development.md

 > - Set the owner of the new repository as your own GitHub username and the name of the repository the same ("book_of_recipes").
 > - Set the description as "Repository for the exercises of the Grad School Git Course".
 > - Make sure to select the "Public" option for your reppsitory's visibility and final click on "Create repository".
-> - Pass the link to the repo to your colleagues (who will be the contributors).
+> - Pass the link to the repo to your colleagues, who will be the contributors.
 >
 > Now, start collaborating!
 >